jterry149/Giftastic-Api/README.md

 ### Purpose

-This project purpose was to be able to incorporate the GIPHY API to make a dynamic web page that populates with gifs of my chosen topics.
+This projects purpose was to learn to incorporate the use of API's with in an application.
+With this application I utilized the Giphy APY to make a dynamic web page that populates image gifs of chosen topics.

 ### Technologies Used